 The library houses a collection of maps you can check out such as:

-Flat Maps: Under the stairs by the Reference Desk
+- Flat Maps: Located by the Circulation Desk

 In recent years GIS have been added to the geographer’s repertoire.
 GIS uses computers as a tool for analyzing spatial data.
 GIS data can also be used in cartography.